On the system CL12 of computability logic: Final remarks

 \section{Final remarks}

 The following is an immediate corollary of Theorem \ref{feb9ds}:

-\begin{corollary} Whenever a formula $F$ is a logical consequence of formulas $E_1,\ldots,E_n$ and the latter have polynomial amplitude, logarithmic space and polynomial time solutions under a given interpretation $^*$, so does the former.
-Such a solution can be effectively constructed from a $\cltw$-proof of {\em $E_1,\ldots,E_n\intimpl F$} and the solutions of $E_{1}^{*},\ldots,E_{n}^{*}$. \end{corollary}
+\begin{cor} Whenever a formula $F$ is a logical consequence of formulas $E_1,\ldots,E_n$ and the latter have polynomial amplitude, logarithmic space and polynomial time solutions under a given interpretation $^*$, so does the former.
+Such a solution can be effectively constructed from a $\cltw$-proof of {\em $E_1,\ldots,E_n\intimpl F$} and the solutions of $E_{1}^{*},\ldots,E_{n}^{*}$. \end{cor}

 To see the import of the above corollary, imagine we want to construct a clarithmetical theory $S$ in the style of systems {\bf CLA4}-{\bf CLA7} discussed in Section 1, such that the number-theoretic problem expressed by any formula $F$ provable in $S$ has a polynomial amplitude, logarithmic space and polynomial time solution.
 Call this property of formulas the {\em Polynomial-Logarithmic-Polynomial} property.
 To achieve this, it would be sufficient to just make sure that every nonelementary (containing some choice operators) axiom of $S$ enjoys the Polynomial-Logarithmic-Polynomial property, and that every nonlogical inference rule of $S$ --- if such are present --- preserves the Polynomial-Logarithmic-Polynomial property of formulas.
 As for the elementary (choice-operator-free) axioms of $S$, they just need to be true, in which case they also automatically enjoy the Polynomial-Logarithmic-Polynomial property because the problems they express are ``solved'' by an HPM that does nothing and hence ``runs'' in $0$ amplitude, $0$ space and $0$ time.
 Then we have a guarantee that every theorem of $S$ also enjoys the Polynomial-Logarithmic-Polynomial property as desired.
 This is so because the only logical inference rule of $S$ (just as of any other $\cltw$-based applied theory) is Logical Consequence, which, according to Corollary \ref{feb9e}, preserves the Polynomial-Logarithmic-Polynomial property.
 As an aside, note that we would have full flexibility in selecting or varying the set of elementary axioms of $S$ as long as those axioms are true, with such variations having no effect on the soundness of $S$ with respect to the Polynomial-Logarithmic-Polynomial property.
 Typically we would want the elementary axioms of $S$ to be Peano axioms, but nothing holds us from choosing any stronger or weaker collection of elementary axioms if and when a need arises.